 - As the government tries to relax lockdown measures there are economic activities which actively require the availability of storage space, such as house moves, renovation works, etc.

 Measures to Protect our colleagues

-We only have one member of staff working on each day that reception is open.
 We ask customers and potential customers to contact us by phone or email whenever possible, and only see staff in store where it cannot be avoided.

 Doors to reception may be locked on your arrival so that staff can control the number of people coming in and out.
 Press the intercom button or phone the office number if you are unable to attract staff attention.

 Delivery drivers are instructed to leave deliveries in designated locations from which staff will retrieve them.

 Encouraging new customers to complete paperwork online, and providing copies of documents by email rather than in hard format.